 - Know their pupils as individuals.
 This means knowing their names, their personalities and interests and who their friends are; - Plan and organise both the classroom and the lesson to keep pupils interested and minimise the opportunities for disruption.
-This may require attention to such basics as furniture layout, grouping of pupils, seating of pupils, matching work to pupil's abilities, pacing lessons well, being enthusiastic and using humour to create a positive classroom atmosphere; - Be flexible in order to take advantage of unexpected events rather than being thrown off balance by them i.e. visitor at the door in the middle of a lesson; - Continually observe or 'scan' the behaviour of the class; - Be aware of, and control their own behaviour, including stance and tone of voice; - Model the standards of courtesy that they expect from pupils; - Emphasise the positive, including praise for good behaviour as well as good learning; - Analyse their own classroom management performance and learn from it;
+This may require attention to such basics as furniture layout, grouping of pupils, seating of pupils, matching work to pupil's abilities, pacing lessons well, being enthusiastic and using humour to create a positive classroom atmosphere; - Be flexible in order to take advantage of unexpected events rather than being thrown off balance by them i.e. visitor at the door in the middle of a lesson; - Continually observe or 'scan' the behaviour of the class; - Be aware of, and control their own behaviour, including stance and tone of voice; - Model the standards of courtesy that they expect from pupils; - Emphasise the positive, including praise for good behaviour as well as good learning; - Constantly refer to the school rules and reinforce with STAR points; - Analyse their own classroom management performance and learn from it;